Kaye Sturz, N.P.

 Speaking of HealthKeep Moving — The importance of exercise in cancer survivorshipMarch 21, 2016

-Fear of cancer recurrence, or the reappearance of prior cancer, is one of the biggest concerns following cancer treatment.
-It is natural to worry about cancer recurrence.
-Some fear of recurrence is normal, but excessive fear can lead to decreased quality of life, including problems sleeping and eating, difficulty concentrating and making decisions, and withdrawal from participating in activities that once provided joy and fulfillment.
-An increase in physical problems, distress and risk of post-traumatic stress disorder also may result.
+Fear of cancer recurring, or the reappearance of prior cancer, is one of the biggest concerns following cancer treatment.
+If you have had cancer, it's natural to worry about it coming back.
+Some fear of recurrence is normal, but excessive fear can lead to decreased quality of life.

-Fortunately, there are several ways to manage the fear of cancer recurrence:
+Fortunately, there are several ways you can manage the fear of cancer recurrence.
+Try these tips:

-- Talk to your health care provider about your fears of recurrence.
+- Talk to your health care team about your fears.

 - Be proactive and well-informed.

 Most cancers have a predictable pattern of recurrence.
-Have a conversation with your health care provider, who can tell you about the chances of cancer recurrence and the symptoms to look for.
+Talk with your health care team, who can tell you about the chances of cancer recurrence and the symptoms to look for.
 Ask about steps you can take to reduce your risk of recurrence.
 Sometimes focusing on what actions you can take can help you manage and move past your fears.

 - Name your fears.

 Is it more than just the fear of cancer coming back?
 Are you afraid of pain?
-Are you afraid of the outcome and what it means for your children?
-Identifying the fear will help you determine the steps needed to cope and manage them.
+Are you afraid of the outcome and what it means for your family?
+Identifying the fear will help you determine the steps to cope with and manage it.

 - Get emotional support.